Did I choose to write this article?

 So Haggard posited the concept of an organised internal process that preceded action, not just random build-up, perhaps analogous to volition.
 And importantly, it was seen in the brain’s frontal regions, linked to planning and reasoning.
 So we could suggest from these findings that even if conscious awareness comes late to the party, the brain may still be “deliberating” in meaningful ways.

 So in light of all of this, we’d argue that even if we decide to do something, there’s already something happening beneath the surface, something that pushes us toward that action before we’ve even realised we want it.
-That’s a pretty unsettling idea.
-It challenges the belief that we consciously choose to act, and instead suggests that consciousness might just help us understand what we’re doing, not necessarily decide it.
+This rather unsettling idea challenges the belief that we consciously choose to act, and instead suggests that consciousness might just help us understand what we’re doing, not necessarily decide it.

 A bit furthur away but still close to the Lab!